 The pegged form is a support for knitting called a moule Turc (Turkish mold) in the British publication it is taken from and in French instructions from 1826, with little likelihood of the later text having been derived from the earlier one.
 The name suggests an eastern origin although it may simply be a fanciful coinage.
 However, the same label appearing in unrelated printed sources beyond the two just cited, plus contextual remarks about the application of the implement to knitting, clearly indicate that peg looms were in established use for some time before being written about.

 The decision of a court in Strasbourg in May 1535 regarding the proper guild for sock knitters (Hosenstricker) considers the frames they used for making gloves and socks.
 The original German — ramen und gestellen [sic] — can be read in different ways.
 The two terms can be alternate names for the same frame, refer to two different types of frames, or designate a frame affixed to a stand.
 However, the decision makes a comparison with other types of fabric worked on frames that strongly suggests the ones used for knitting to have been stationary.
-This was just over fifty years before the invention of the mechanized stocking frame and its unarticulated predecessor can safely be regarded as a straight peg loom.
+This was just over fifty years before the invention of the mechanized stocking frame and it is safe to regard its unarticulated predecessor as a straight peg loom.

 The 1842 text follows its description of a round loom with one of a cylindrical knitting spool with a smaller number of pins called a, “chain mold…for making neck chains…with middle-sized netting silk, exactly in the manner as that described for a purse on the moule Turc.”
 Such implements appear elsewhere in the early-19th-century press earmarked for metal chains.
 They currently straddle the boundary between craft tool and child’s toy, marketed under several designations including “knitting spool” and “knitting nancy.”